 Medical Detox for Percocet Addiction Can Be Accomplished Quickly

 Rapid opiate detox is offered by the renowned Waismann Institute to help patients achieve recovery safely and quickly.
 We’ve worked for many years perfecting our expert treatment for Percocet detox.
 We offer treatment to eliminate the addiction and follow-up care in our Domus Retreat transitional living facility.
-Our medical procedure takes place in a hospital and patients receive medicine intravenously to cleanse the Percocet from their opiate receptors.
+Our rapid detox procedure takes place in a hospital and patients receive medication intravenously to cleanse the Percocet from their opiate receptors.
 This usually happens while they are sedated.
 In less than two hours, the physical dependence is reversed and patients can rest comfortably.
 The medicine accelerates withdrawal symptoms which develop and pass while patients are sedated.
 This means they don’t have to spend weeks or months dealing with painful symptoms such as physical cravings, nausea, vomiting, chills, sweats, aches, pains, irritability and depression.

 With the Waismann treatment located only in So.
 California, patients are able to get off Percocet in a humane, private and effective manner.